AlphabetsAlphabets/UMA/docs/README.md

 Install the firefox browser if you haven't already, as this program uses firefox.

 3. Have ghostery.xpi:
-After installing the ghostery browser extension from the firefox web store, xigGo to the search bar in firefox and type in `about:support` and find the row that reads
+After installing the ghostery browser extension from the firefox web store, go to the search bar in firefox and type in `about:support` and find the row that reads
 "Profile folder", and click the button "open folder".
 Then find the extensions folder, and find the file `firefox@ghostery.com.xpi` and rename it to `ghostery.xpi` keep the extension, unchanged.

 ### Instructions for the CLI version